melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 For each occurs declaration, we create an accessor relation on a node with the appropriate result type.
 A wrinkle in this is that we may or may not have a value on a particular decorated tree.
-To handle this, we introduce a new kind with two constructors:
+To handle this, we introduce a new type with two constructors:
 ```
 Kind attrVal   type -> type.
 Type attr_ex   A -> attr_val A.